Charles Richard Patterson

 Charles "Rich" Richard Patterson (1833 – 1910) was an African-American carriage manufacturer, entrepreneur and civil rights activist; he founded precursor companies to C.R.
 Patterson and Sons.

 Early life

 Patterson was born in April 1833 as a slave on a Virginia plantation.
 He was the oldest of the thirteen children of Charles and Nancy Patterson.
 There are conflicting stories on how he left the plantation, he ended up living in Greenfield, Ohio, which was also the site of an underground railroad station.
-It is thought he left Virginia right before the American Civil War in 1861.
+It is thought his family left Virginia c.1843, before the American Civil War in 1861.

 In c.1865, he married Josephine Utz (aka Outz, and Qutz), a mulatto woman of German descent.
-Together they had five children, Mary (1866), Frederick "Fred" Douglas (1871), Dorothea "Dollie" (c.1871), Samuel C. (1873), and Catherine "Kate" (1879).
+Together they had six children, including Frederick "Fred" Douglass.

 Career

 He initially worked at Dines and Simpson Carriage and Coach Makers Company, and learned blacksmithing.
 Charles Patterson later formed a partnership with James P. Lowe (J. P. Lowe), a white man, they created J.P.
 Lowe & Company in 1873.